-Perhaps the most important question to ask is what you hope to achieve through a community volunteering programme as this may have significant influence on the type of programme that you go on to develop.
+One of the most important questions to ask is what you hope to achieve through a

-This will not only identify key areas of focus for the community volunteering programme, but also potential partnership opportunities, minimising the likelihood of duplication of support.
+This will identify key areas of focus for the community volunteering programme and

 What are the challenges, drawbacks and risks?